 Students must apply to UIS before it is possible to enroll in courses.
-To be eligible for full admission to the Educational Leadership Program, a student must have completed a bachelor's degree with a cumulative grade point average of 3.0 or better on a 4.0 scale, have a valid Illinois Teaching Certificate, and a minimum of two years of successful teaching experience upon entry.
+To be eligible for full admission to the Educational Leadership Program with principal endorsement, a student must have completed a bachelor's degree with a cumulative grade point average of 3.0 or better on a 4.0 scale, have a valid Illinois Teaching License, have a minimum of two years of successful teaching experience upon entry, must submit a portfolio and must complete an interview successfully.
+If the applicant is seeking the Master's Degree in Educational Leadership only he/she would not have the same admission requirements and should contact the EDL Office to receive instructions.